 July 1, 2019

-Organising a group ski trip can be daunting – people want different things out of their ski getaway.
+Organising a group ski trip can be daunting – people want different things out of their ski weekend

 Some people want first lifts, off-piste guides and a sandwich for lunch.
 Others are happy just to have made it onto the mountain for one run before a long lunch and then hitting après ski.